Snorkelling in Belize Species Guide

 Angelfish

 The three most-commonly seen Angelfish in Belize are: Queen Angelfish, French Angelfish, and Gray Angelfish.
-You can see them while snorkelling because they often swim in shallow water.
+You can see them while snorkelLing because they often swim in shallow water.

 Queen Angelfish